supu4aqua/supu4aqua.github.io/README.txt

 The project showcases the candidate's portfolio.
 Main file - index.html
-index.css has all the designing
+portfolio.css has all the designing